 I’m surrounded in a chaos of books, strewn papers and incense; I love what I see.
 There’s a world map angled on the wall, two cats curled by the fire, and the candle light flickers as I write.
 For two months I have confined myself to my desk, tasting for the first time the life of an uninterrupted writer.
 It is bliss.

-I’ve given myself until July to resign from the ‘other’ thankless, soul-draining job.
-I think by then I can come to terms with the fact that no matter how much I beg myself, that I will always . . . be . . . a writer.
+I’ve given myself a set deadline to resign from the ‘other’ soul-draining job.
+I think by then I can come to terms with the fact that no matter how much I beg myself, I will always . . . be . . . a writer.